 This configures the setup for the whole system.
 Here, the "whole system" refers to all devices connected on the switcher system LAN.

 Unit ID settings

-When there are two switchers and connected DME units on the same network, it is necessary to set the unit ID on each device, as follows.
+When there are two switchers on the same network, the unit IDs are set as follows.

 Switcher Unit ID

 1st switcher 1

 2nd switcher 2